Stepp1/cc3002-breakout/README.md

 * The A and D keys move the player to the left and to the right respectively.
 If the player hasn't launched a ball, the keys move the ball also.

+* Textures are applied when the Wooden and Metal bricks are hit a certain number of times.

+* Sparks are emmited when a brick is hit.

+* Different sounds are played when bricks are hit.
+Also, there's a special sound when a brick is destroyed.
 # Getting Started

 * Clone the project wherever you like in your computer.